FerRacimo/CopenhagenTutorial/DemoTutorial.md

 It is very useful to estimate a multi-dimensional SFS, for instance the joint SFS between 2 populations (2D).
 This can be used for making inferences on their divergence process (time, migration rate and so on).

 An important issue when doing this is to be sure that we are comparing the exact same sites between populations.
 ANGSD does that automatically and considers only the set of overlapping sites in each population pair.
-For example, the 2D-SFS for the TSI-PEL population pair is computed as follows:
+For example, the 2D-SFS for the EUR-LAT population pair is computed as follows:

 ```
-realSFS -P 4 TSI.saf.idx PEL.saf.idx 2> /dev/null > TSI.PEL.sfs
+realSFS -P 4 EUR.saf.idx LAT.saf.idx 2> /dev/null > EUR.LAT.sfs
 ```

 The output file is a flattened matrix, where each value is the count of sites with the corresponding joint frequency ordered as [0,0] [0,1] and so on.
 ```
-less -S TSI.PEL.sfs
+less -S EUR.LAT.sfs
 ```
 You can plot it, but you need to define how many samples you have per population.
 Again, we use a handy script that can also be obtained from the ngsTools github website:
 ```
-Rscript $SCRIPTS/plot2DSFS.R TSI.PEL.sfs 20 20 TSI PEL
+Rscript $SCRIPTS/plot2DSFS.R EUR.LAT.sfs 20 20 EUR LAT
-evince TSI.PEL.sfs.pdf
+evince EUR.LAT.sfs.pdf
 ```

 You can even estimate the SFS with more than 2 populations, for example a 3-D SFS (Do not run this right now, it will take a long time to finish):

 ```
-realSFS -P 4 LWK.saf.idx TSI.saf.idx PEL.saf.idx 2> /dev/null > LWK.TSI.PEL.sfs
+realSFS -P 4 AFR.saf.idx EUR.saf.idx LAT.saf.idx 2> /dev/null > AFR.EUR.LAT.sfs
 ```

 Side-note: when performing demographic inference, estimating the SFS from the sample is one of the first steps in the analyses.
 Afterwards, one may want to run downstream programs (like dadi or fastsimcoal2) that attempt to infer the best demographic model that can be fitted to the SFS.